What Is ro/DI Water — and Why It’s Not Enough in the Imperial Valley

 • The rinse technique

-• The final wipe
+• The final inspection

 • The pride in the work

-How to Spot the Difference
+How to Spot the Difference Before You Hire

 Ask any cleaner: